eastonqin/code.org-projects/README.md

 (13) Purpose of the app is to display all multiples of 20 from 400 to 100 in reverse orders using for loops. https://studio.code.org/projects/applab/GklBQBt8CCJxd4QvAFi5ZCjGf-itGobY-5cAg5RhcFw.

+(14) purpose of the app is to display the multiples of 4 from 300 to 250 in revrse order using while loops:https://studio.code.org/projects/applab/hSBtLlXrSHZ_j7CAR7It1lg7l_TyJ8gVW4qh-cUICc0